Noovolari/leapp-website/_includes/features/feature3.markdown

-Relieve from access security concerns.
+Relief from access security concerns.
 Leapp replaces your existing credentials with temporary credentials: it generates and rotates them regularly so that you don’t have to.